Carrots are easy to grow, and with successional sowing, they can be enjoyed all year round!

 - Earlies are relatively quick to grow (approx. 7 to 9 weeks).
 They are smaller in size and are eaten immediately after harvesting.

-- Maincrop take longer to grow (approx. 10 to 11 weeks) and are generally bigger.
+- Maincrops take longer to grow (approx. 10 to 11 weeks) and are generally bigger.
 They can be eaten fresh from harvest or stored and frozen.

-Follow our simply ‘how to grow’ guide to achieve a good crop…
+Follow our simple steps to achieve a good crop…

 TOP TIP: To help cut down on the weeding later on, you can always prepare the soil then leave it for a few weeks to allow weed seed to germinate and then hoe them off on a dry sunny day.

-Sowing: Early varieties can be sown March – April, some varieties such as ‘Nantes 2’ can be sown in February under a clouch.
+- Early varieties can be sown March – April, some varieties such as ‘Nantes 2’ can be sown in February under a cloche.
 The maincrop can be sown from April – June.